tytydraco/yessleep/out/I_have_unusual_employers.md

 ‘I have changed and I don’t care about your misery, bitch!’ - I said and started going to the bathroom.

-‘1500 dollars in cash.
-Buried in a garden.
-An old bloke's savings.
-Easy access.’ - she said and wanted to stop me with her arm by leaning to the wall.
-How naive.
+‘2500 dollars in cash.’ - she said and stopped me by leaning to the wall with her arm.

-‘Not interested.’ - I replied.
+‘Not interested.’ - I said.

 ‘You will never change, asshole!’ - she shouted but I closed the door behind me and did my business.